 You and each of your dependents should have a primary care provider (also called a "PCP").
 You should get to know your PCP so he or she can help you get, and stay, healthier.
 Your PCP can help you find potential problems as early as possible and coordinate your specialist care.
 Your PCP also helps you keep track of when you need preventive healthcare.

-✓ If you use a PCP in the Green Network (see page A-8), you will not have a copay for covered care provided in the PCP's office.
-You can call the Fund at (800) 419-4373 to get help finding a PCP or a specialist.
+✓ You can call the Fund at (866) 261-5676 to get help finding a PCP or a specialist.